Skip to main content

 Managing the Service

-The Comet service is installed with the name comet-client.
+The Comet service is installed with the name backup-tool.
 It can be managed using the standard systemctl commands.
 See this Red Hat article for reference.

 Silent install (Debian package)